-How Plan For your Next Machine Learning Projects?
+How to Plan for Your Next Machine Learning Projects

 The rise of artificial intelligence, or AI, is going to be seen as one of the major achievements of our time.
 While we still haven’t arrived at the grand dreams of science fiction, the strides that tech giants have already made have proved astounding.
 From digital assistants to the sublime weirdness of Google’s Deep Dream, we’ve made steps that would have seemed like pure fantasy even just a decade ago.
 One of the most exciting fields in AI is machine learning, the ability for a program to teach itself independent of direct human input.
 If your company is looking to harness the power of AI, it pays to know how to plan for machine learning projects while managing potential pitfalls that come along with it.